The Complete Guide To Selling

 Dealing With Offers

 Discuss offer presentation with your agent.
-In this market you’ll likely want to hold offers on a particular day.
-If so, are you going to allow early ‘bully’ offers?
+If you decide on holding offers on a particular day are you going to allow early ‘bully’ offers?
 How are these going to be handled?
 Where are offers being held?
 Will you allow in-person presentation or email only?
 Electronic signing is super common these days.
 Are you comfortable with this technology?

 Offers, whether multiple or not, will have the same primary factors to consider.
 Price, possession date (closing date) and conditions should be checked off first.
 Does the offer price work or are you going to push back for more?
 Can you live with the closing date?
 If you’re buying too, does this date give you enough time to find another place?